Janet Vidhi: Education and career overview

 During her last tournament trip to Canada, she played semifinal at Sarnia from 15th to 19th Nov 2016.
 She played her best in the tournament.
 She won her first match of the main draw against Hannah Guthrie from Canada 11-4, 11-6, 11-5 (3-0).
 She played quarterfinal match with another Canadian player Paula Jenkins and defeated her with a score 11-8, 11-13, 14-12, 11-4 (3-1) to reach in Semi where she plays Emilia Soini (Finland).
 She was just two match away from PSA title.
 She lost to Emilia Soini.

 She bagged the prestigious "Young Achiever Sport" Indo-Asean Award in 2018 which she received from External Affairs Minister Sushma Swaraj and Sports Minister Rajyavardhan Singh Rathore.
 She is a Full Time Professional Squash Player from India.

 According to Janet Vidhi "Taking up sport professionally is one of the most challenging professions in India.
 When I joined professional circuit, there were maximum of 5 women from India but in March 2020 we have more than 30 women actively competing in professional squash circuit.
 I feel blessed to be able to inspire young girls from India."
+Also, she has shed light on the sport (Squash) during this interactive session with the children and the celebrity show host Mrs. NIDHI KUMAR conducted by Skoolz.